gravelBridge/AutoGPT-Web-Interaction/README.md

 The AutoGPT Web Interaction Plugin enables Auto-GPT to interact with websites.

+Note: The plugin is very flakey on GPT-3.5, I recommend using GPT-4.
+However, it can still perform basic tasks on GPT-3.5.

 ## Key Features:
 - Allows Auto-GPT to click elements.
 - Allows Auto-GPT to type text.